7 things I learnt in my first term at NUA

 It was an opportunity to understand where I’m now living, meet new people and take my mind off the fact I was starting a new course, living away from home for the first time and didn’t know everyone that well.

 Within the first couple of weeks, a flatmate and I signed ourselves up for pub and paddle which was canoeing on the river and stopping at a pub halfway through!

-There was also cocktail masterclasses with Mr Postles’ Apothecary, which make fun and delicious cocktails!
+My flatmates and I took part in Zoom cocktail masterclasses with Mr Postles’ Apothecary, which was both fun and delicious!